elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 });
 ```

-In the example, all log [messages](#message-reference) are enriched with a data variable with they key `MyCustomKey` and value `MyCustomValue`.
+In the example, all log [messages](#message-reference) are enriched with a data variable with the key `MyCustomKey` and value `MyCustomValue`.

 ##### Handling errors

-To react on errors happening in elmah.io.javascript, subscribe to the `error` event:
+To react to errors happening in elmah.io.javascript, subscribe to the `error` event:

 ```javascript
 new Elmahio({